GttB96/Project3/README.md

 #### Update watchdog in project directory - pip install --upgrade watchdog
 #### create .env file on repository and input in file: DATABASE_URL=postgresql://username:password@localhost/Project3
 ##### **(change username & password with your own)**
+#### Run python app.py in terminal on repsoitory to execute the application